takuya/php-proc_open-wrapper/README.md

 ```
 ## Linux pipe max.

-Linux pipe will be Stuck if left unread, then the process will be sleep.
+Linux pipe will be Stuck(blocked) if left unread.

 `LINUX_PIPE_SIZE` is `1024*64`.
 so if you try to write one more byte (`1024*64+1`bytes) to `stdout`, process will be blocked by OS.